-Building a foundation of respect - Part 71
+Building A Foundation Of Respect – Part 71

 Does your organization have a vision capable of reversing the decline of respect?